Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-and then taking $b_i = x^t_i$. \textit{Importantly}, we never modify the domain labels.
-In context of Eq.~\eqref{eqn:lsd} which defines $\mathcal{L}_{SD}$, we have

-Then, our updates satisfy requirement \textbf{(Req.I)} because minimization of $\mathcal{L}_{SD}$ approximates minimization of our domain discriminator's errors, and further, satisfy \textbf{(Req.II)} because $a_i$ and $b_i$ are identically labeled, so minimization of the domain discriminator's errors suggests that these examples should be indiscernible.
+and then taking $b^j = x^j(T)$. \textit{Importantly}, we do not modify the domain labels in this modification.
+So, our updates satisfy requirement \textbf{(Req.I)} because minimization of $\mathcal{L}_{SD}$ approximates minimization of our domain discriminator's errors, and further, satisfy \textbf{(Req.II)} because $a_i$ and $b_i$ are identically labeled, so minimization of the domain discriminator's errors suggests that these examples should be indiscernible (i.e., assigned the same correct label).

 While this update rule seemingly accomplishes our algorithmic goals, we must recall the final upper bound we wish to minimize (see Eq.~\eqref{eqn:albeq_general}).
 The first two terms in this bound, $\lambda_\varphi$ and $\sum_i \varphi_i\mathcal{E}_{\mathbb{P}_i}(h)$, relate to our \textit{classification} error -- i.e., to the task-specific network $c_\sigma$.
 If our generated distributions $\{\hat{\mathbb{R}}_i\}_i$ distort the underlying class information, these terms may grow uncontrollably.
 To account for this, we further modify the update rule of Eq.~\eqref{eqn:update_rule_first_pass} to minimize the change in the probability distribution output by the task classifier.
 We measure the change caused by our updates using the loss $\mathcal{L}_{KL}$ -- i.e., the KL-Divergence \citep{kullback1997information}.
 This gives the modified update rule